AdobeDocs/experience-manager-brand-portal.sv-SE/help/using/brand-portal-metadata-schemas.md

 ---
 title: Använd metadatamatchformuläret
 seo-title: Use the metadata schema form
-description: Ett metadatamatema beskriver layouten på egenskapssidan och de metadataegenskaper som visas för resurser som använder det aktuella schemat.
+description: Ett metadatamatchema beskriver layouten på sidan Egenskaper och de metadataegenskaper som visas för resurser som använder det aktuella schemat.
 Schemat som du tillämpar på en resurs avgör vilka metadatafält som visas på sidan Egenskaper.
 seo-description: A metadata schema describes the layout of the Properties page and the metadata properties displayed for assets that use the particular schema.
 The schema that you apply to an asset determines the metadata fields that appear on its Properties page.
 uuid: 1a944a3b-5152-425f-b1ea-bfe3331de928
 content-type: reference